 Step 16: In the Select a Disk window, select Create a New Virtual Disk and click Next to create a new disk for a clean operating system installation.

-Step 19: Run the VM by clicking the Power on this virtual machine button and press Enter on the x64 option in the Boot Manager interface of Windows Me, and when you reach the setup screen, do the installation step by step.
+Step 19: Run the VM by clicking the Power on this virtual machine button and pressing Enter on the x64 option in the Boot Manager interface of Windows Me, and when you reach the setup screen, do the installation step by step.

 Step 20: After installing the Windows Millennium system, click on VM / Install VMware Tools from the menu.
-When the installation wizard opens, click Next and then complete the installation by selecting the installation type as Complete and restart your VM for the changes to take effect.
+When the installation wizard opens, click Next and complete the installation by selecting the installation type as Complete and restart your VM for the changes to take effect.